SubodhYadao/Mini-Habit-Tracker/README.md

 # Mini Habit Tracker

-This is a simple React-based Mini Habit Tracker component that allows users to check off daily habits like “Drink Water”, “Exercise”, “Read”, etc. It includes filtering options and a summary of completed habits.
+This is a simple React-based Mini Habit Tracker component that allows users to check off daily habits like “Drink Water”, “Meditate”, “Code for 1 hour”, “Exercise”, “Read”, etc. It includes filtering options and a summary of completed habits.

 ## Features